rdawood/MALI/README.md

 		--> visualizer.py
 				Contains numerous helper functions for compiling
 				the javascript necessary to render the programs graphical outputs.
-Also, it rewrites data from list and tuple structures to a string resembling JSON.
+It reformats tokenized data from list and tuple structures to a string resembling JSON.
 Ultimately, it writes and calls the container.html file that contains the visualization.